October 07, 2019 06:00 PM | by Jasmine Kamal

 We've talked before about how to smartly shop for your baby before he/she is born, in order to make the most out of your picks for the longest period possible.
 Today, and since winter has already arrived, we're telling every mom-to-be the golden tips she should follow in choosing her tiny baby the perfect clothing in this freezing cold season...

-Often, we hear many questions like 'how many pieces should a newly born baby wear?'
-And whether wool is a recommended material or not, or what are the possible methods to keep the baby's head warm.
-Well, all of these are critical questions because any tiny mistake might cause dangerous problems to these little angelic creatures.
+Often, we hear many questions like "how many pieces should a newly born baby wear" And whether wool is a recommended material or not, or what are the possible methods to keep the baby's head warm.
+Well, all of these are critical questions because any tiny mistake might cause problems to these little angelic creatures.

-That's why we decided to collect the following tips into a condensed list from which any mother will be able to choose the suitable winter clothes for her baby.
+That's why we decided to collect the following tips into a condensed list from which any mother will be able to choose the suitable winter clothes for a baby.

 So first, what is the common body temperature for babies?